Bentley Continental GT: 2005 model year update, Mulliner Driving Specification (2004–2011)

-One notable aspect of the Flying Spur is its grille which is made to look like traditional chromed brass mesh but is actually a metal-covered plastic-core.
-This was fitted as a safety feature; it is designed to break apart upon impact with a pedestrian.

 Continental GTC (2006–2011)

 The convertible version of the Continental GT, the Continental GTC, was first presented in September 2005, and was introduced to several world markets in the autumn of 2006.
 The roof is produced by Karmann in Osnabrück, Germany.

 The GTC uses identical powertrain detail as the GT, and can accelerate from 0 to 100 km/h in 5.1 seconds.
 With the roof up, it can reach a top speed of 314 km/h, though with the roof down top speed drops to 305 km/h.

 The vehicle was unveiled at the 2006 New York International Auto Show, followed by the C. de Salamanca in Seville.
 The vehicle went on sale in late 2006.

 2008 model year update, Continental GT Speed, Mulliner Driving Specification (2007–2011)

 Changes to the Continental GT for 2008 include a 35 kg reduction in kerb weight due primarily to optimisation of suspension and cooling system components and an increased use of aluminium parts in the suspension.
 Other changes include a revised Servotronic power steering for improved feel and feedback, optional fade-resistant carbon ceramic brakes provide improved brake feel (only available on 20-inch wheels), new, more upright front grille and larger lower air intakes give improved airflow to aid engine cooling; chromed headlamp bezels, two new exterior paint colours (Cumbrian Green and Granite), two new leather hide colours (Newmarket Tan and Cumbrian Green), new low-friction dampers, new 'Sport Traction' mode for the Bosch 8.1 ESP system and a Bentley 'B' brake pedal.

 The Mulliner Driving Specification includes drilled alloy sport foot-pedals, knurled chrome/hide gear lever, diamond quilted hide to seat facings, doors and rear quarter panels.

 The Continental GT Speed is a version of the Continental GT with increased engine power to 608 PS and 750 Nm of torque.
 It also includes a lowered ride height, uprated spring/damper settings and uprated anti-roll bars for improved agility and body control; unique 9.5Jx20-inch wheels with bespoke Pirelli P-Zero performance tyres, retuned speed-sensitive Servotronic system, solid-mounted front subframe and stiffer rear bushings; 'Dynamic' mode for the Bosch 8.1 ESP system, front grille and lower air intakes in dark-tinted chrome matrix and wider rifled sports exhaust tail pipes.

-2008 model year vehicles also include a price increase over previous models.

-The new Continental GT and GT Speed were available to order from August 2007.

 The Continental GT Speed was unveiled at Laguna Village Polo in 2007, followed by the 2007 Frankfurt Motor Show.
+Both the new Continental GT and GT Speed were available to order from August 2007.
+Additionally, 2008 model year vehicles also include a price increase over previous models.